GXYM/TextBPN-Plus-Plus/README.md

 - [x] Evaluation
 - [x] Release pre-trained models
 - [x] Release trained models on each benchmarks
+- [ ] The reading order module will be released at a certain time
 - [ ] Prepare TextSpotter codes based on TextBPN++
 <!-- - [ ] The number of control points is determined adaptively  -->